dirtycache/API_Sec_Lab/module2.md

 - The Akamai API Security platform has automatic remediation capabilities.
 We'll demonstrate remediation using the Kong API Gateway integration
 - We are displaying the additional headers added by Kong that enriches the request with the *user_id* and a hash of the API token
 - We can define an *Automated Action* rule that will automatically block IPs that will be marked with the *Data Scraping* alert
-- As you can see, after a delay of a few seconds, all of the data scraping requests from the IP 23.xxx are blocked (403)
+- As you can see, after a delay of a few seconds, all of the data scraping requests from the IP 23.xxx are blocked (HTTP 403)

 #### Exercise 2.15 - API Calls and Entities